 Samuel G. Reed and Ruben S. Wade made claim to the land on January 7, 1855.
 A patent encompassing the land grant was signed by President Abraham Lincoln.
 Reed and Wade received title to 13,340 acres on August 15, 1864.
-Reed and Wade then sold the grant to J. O. Eldredge on June 18, 1866 for $5,000.
-Mr. Eldredge held title for only 2 months before selling it to John D. Patterson on August 14, 1866 for $5,400.
+Reed and Wade then sold the grant to J. O. Eldredge on June 18, 1866, for $5,000.
+Mr. Eldredge held the title for only 2 months before selling it to John D. Patterson on August 14, 1866, for $5,400.

 Thomas W. Patterson subdivided the land into ranches of various sizes and plotted the design of the town of Patterson.
 Determined to make Patterson different from most, he modeled his town after the Cities of Washington D.C. and Paris, France, using a series of circles and radiating streets.
 Major streets were planted with Palms, Eucalyptus and Sycamore trees.